MultiSafepay/docs/content/tools/multisafepay-control/manually-generated-payment-link.md

 | Cancelled   | The payment has been cancelled by the merchant.|
 | Expired     | The link has automatically expired after a predefined period.  |

-## Which payment methods can use a payment link?
+#### Payment methods and payment links

 In theory, for every payment method it's possible to add a manually generated payment link, depending on the availability of the payment methods in MultiSafepay Control.
-Moreover, it is important to check your webshop's requirements in relation to a certain payment method and its support.
+However, it is important to check your webshop's requirements in relation to a certain payment method and its support.

 For example, post-payment methods such as AfterPay, Pay After Delivery and Klarna do not support manually generated payment links, due to the insolvency process requirement that creates a different flow and dynamics around these payment methods.

-## Can a payment link be disabled for a certain payment method?
+#### Disabling a payment link for a payment method
-Disabling is only possible in the site profile.
+Disabling a payment link is only possible in the site profile.
 In this case, as a merchant you will need a separate Site ID in which only the desired payment methods are available.
 For more information you can contact the Integration Team at <integration@multisafepay.com>

-## Can a payment link be generated in the backend of a webshop?
+#### Generating a payment link in the backend of a webshop

 The short answer is yes.
 However, this depends on the webshop you are using.